endfront/LayJS/doc/progress.markdown

   - $numberOfDisplayedChildren
   - feature function which checks for overlapping parts
   - Add support for other HTML5 input types
-  - optimization: check all the props possible within the level (by checking root and the states) and only set defaults for those which are going to be used (make sure you include important superdefaults such as originX, originY,etc which come into the calculation)
   - 'when' for formation, it should include function handler for insertion of new item into the formation alongwith deletion.
   - LAY.Color mix